Skip to content

 Compute the mapping of parquet column path to Iceberg ID.

-For each column, the parquet file metadata has a path_in_schema attribute that follows a specific naming scheme for nested columnds.
+For each column, the parquet file metadata has a path_in_schema attribute that follows a specific naming scheme for nested columns.
 This function computes a mapping of the full paths to the corresponding Iceberg IDs.

 Parameters: